jpaulm/fbp-tutorial-filter-file/Step00/README.md

 ### DrawFBP essentials

-Essential parts: DrawFBP diagram tool for FBP networks, DrawFBP help file, JavaFBP library of FBP components.
+Essential parts: DrawFBP diagram tool for FBP networks, including help file; JavaFBP library of FBP components.

 We will start by installing DrawFBP, the FBP diagramming tool.
 Go to https://github.com/jpaulm/drawfbp/releases , download the latest (non-pre-Release) DrawFBP jar file, and store it on your chosen location for DrawFBP (either your desktop, or another location specifically for your DrawFBP work).

 *Our working assumption is that most users will have access to Windows, and that unix users will be able to adapt these steps to their preferences.*

-Alternatively, you can do a search for `DrawFBP` on Maven.  *This will become the preferred location for DrawFBP, its Help facility, and the Java FBP Jar file, once this tutorial is commissioned after our current regression testing.
+Alternatively, you can do a search for `DrawFBP` on Maven.  *This will become the preferred location for DrawFBP and its Help facility, and the Java FBP Jar file, once this tutorial is commissioned after our current regression testing.

 Make sure you have Java installed, by issuing

        java -version

 from the command line.
-You will also need to define JAVA_HOME to include jre (Java Runtime Environment) and jdk (Java Development Kit) properties, using the `set` command, such as:
+You will also need to define JAVA_HOME to include jre (Java Runtime Environment) and jdk (Java Development Kit) components, using the `set` command, such as:

       C:\Users\bob\drawfbp>set JAVA_HOME=C:\PROGRA~1\Java\jre1.8.0_191\lib;C:\PROGRA~1\Java\jdk1.8.0_191